asigalov61/Rock-Piano/README.md

 1) Piano-conditioned Drums generation can be envoked by [EOS, 9] sequence
 2) Drums-conditioned Piano generation can be envoked by [EOS, 0] sequence
-3) To generate a note at the same time point use i.e. [EOS, 9, 0]
+3) To generate a note at the same time point use i.e. [EOS, 9, 0] sequence
-4) To generate a note at the future time point use i.e. [EOS, 9, desired-delta-time] i.e. [EOS, 9, 7]
+4) To generate a note at the future time point use i.e. [EOS, 9, desired-delta-time] i.e. [EOS, 9, 7] sequence
-5) Just in case, EOS == 500, Piano channel == 0, Drums channel = 9
+5) Just in case, EOS == 500, Piano channel == 0, Drums channel == 9

 ***